We should teach our kids to love and embrace their sensitivity from a young age, so they don’t grow up feeling broken.

 2. “It’s healthy to experience strong emotions about injustice.”

-As a young child, I got extremely emotional about issues ranging from racism to bullying.
-As I got older, political conversations about injustice could easily land me in tears.
+As a young child, I became extremely emotional about issues ranging from racism to bullying.
+As I grew older, political conversations about injustice often brought me to tears.

-At an early age, HSCs need to hear that it’s okay to feel emotional when they see others experiencing pain.
+Sensitive kids need to know from an early age that it’s okay to feel emotional when they see others in pain.
 This is a compassionate response, not an overreaction.
-Rather than dismissing their experiences, we need to acknowledge the hurt.
-Then, when the time is right, offer ways your child can take meaningful action, such as starting a fundraiser, making a donation, or volunteering.
+Instead of dismissing their feelings, we should acknowledge their hurt.
+Then, when appropriate, we can suggest ways they can take meaningful action, such as organizing a fundraiser, making a donation, or volunteering.

 Is the chaos of life overwhelming you as a highly sensitive person?